erinkelsey/gambling-flask-saas/README.md

 ## Click CLI

-The snackeeyes Click CLI is used to make it easier to run the commands in the above Testing section.
+The snackeeyes Click CLI is used to make commands easier to run.

 Create egg.info file: